Mazda CX-5 SUV - Practicality & boot space

 The rear doors open at a wide angle to aid access and Mazda has designed them so that they cover the sills when shut, meaning you'll keep your legs clean when climbing in and out.

-The latest CX-5 has 506 litres of space for luggage in the boot, an increase of just three litres over its predecessor.
-This doesn’t rate especially well against the 615 litres of the Volkswagen Tiguan, but that figure depends on its adjustable rear seats being slid fully forward.
+The latest CX-5 has 522 litres of space for luggage in the boot, which is roughly the same as the Mazda6 Tourer estate.
+This doesn’t rate especially well against the 615 litres of the Volkswagen Tiguan, but that figure depends on its adjustable rear seats being slid fully forward, at which point anyone in the rear seats will moan about a lack of legroom.

 Dropping the Mazda’s rear seats flat by using the handles in the boot increases total load capacity to 1,620 litres and the powered tailgate that’s standard on Kuro Edition, Sport and GT Sport models makes loading heavy shopping a painless endeavour.